 Jacob Dupre is a fifth generation musician and composer from Baton Rouge, Louisiana.
 He is a 2014 graduate of the prestigious Eastman School of Music where he earned an undergraduate degree in Jazz Studies and Contemporary Media.
 He is also a 2016 graduate of the Butler School of Music at the University of Texas of Austin where he earned a masters degree in music.
 Accomplished far beyond his age of 25, he plays piano, trumpet, bass, drums, and is a vocalist and composer.
 He began his formal music training at the age of four, and early on showed a gift for jazz.
-Jacob studied privately, and while a student playing in elementary and middle school bands, he was selected for All Parish ensembles and participated in Jazz Festivals, earning top scholarships and awards.
+Jacob studied privately, and while a student playing in elementary and middle school bands, he was selected for All Parish ensembles and participated in multiple jazz festivals, earning top scholarships and awards.
 As a high school musician, he was selected to both Jazz and Classical All State Ensembles on both piano and trumpet.
-He also attended various festivals and workshops such as the Loyola Jazz Workshop & Festival in New Orleans, the University of North Texas Jazz Festival and Vocal Jazz Workshop, the Florida State Summer Workshop, the Eastman Summer Jazz Workshop, and the Birch Creek Music Academy in Egg Harbor, Wisconsin, earning high accolades and awards in all events.
 While attending Eastman, Jacob studied with esteemed faculty, namely, Harold Danko, Bill Dobbins, Tony Caramia, and Dariusz Terefanko.
 He had the honored tutelage of jazz greats such as Fred Hersch, Brian Dickinson, and Danny Grissett.